-But what about the best plants for cats?
+But what about the best cat safe houseplants?

 Cats are known to nibble on things – plastic bags, leaves, your toes.
 So if Fluffy is going to be gnawing on anything she can get her cute little mitts on, shouldn't we at least try to put healthy munchies around the house?

-Thankfully, there are several plants that top the list of the best plants for cats.
+Thankfully, there are several plants that top the list of the best cat safe plants.
 Here are our favorites.

 Catnip, Silver Vine or Cat Thyme

 Let's just put these front and center.
-Not only are catnip, silver vine, and cat thyme safe for your pet, but they're also healthy for your kitty.
-Each of these plants acts as a stimulant for your cat, which can dramatically lower stress levels and boost mood.
+Not only are catnip, silver vine, and cat thyme pet safe plants, but they're also healthy for your kitty.
+Each of these cat friendly plants acts as a stimulant for your cat, which can dramatically lower stress levels and boost mood.

 Catnip is the most well-known of these stimulating herbs, but not all cats respond to it.
 Only about two-thirds of cats have a reaction to catnip.
 Silver vine, on the other hand, affects about 80 percent of cats.